-Elizabethtown Kentucky Slip, Trip and Fall Accident Attorney
+Elizabethtown Slip and Fall Accident Attorney

 Slips and Falls FAQs

 If you’ve been hurt due to dangerous conditions, you may be entitled to compensation through a slip and fall lawsuit.
 It’s important to note that, although these are called slip and fall cases, accidents of various types caused by unsafe property fall under this term.
-In this FAQ, we will answer your most pressing questions around slips and falls.
+In this FAQ, we will answer your most pressing questions about slips and falls.

 As is the case for all personal injuries, your first step must be to seek medical attention — even if it seems like your injuries are not serious.
 This is not only important for your health: it also starts the documentation process, which will ensure you receive the compensation you’re entitled to.
-It’s important to note that your injuries may seem minor initially, but some (including internal organ damage and brain damage) present no symptoms for a couple days or even weeks.
+It’s important to note that your injuries may seem minor initially, but some (including internal organ damage and brain damage) present no symptoms for a couple of days or even weeks.

 The next step is to report the accident to the person in charge of the property.
 This could be the homeowner, landlord, property manager, or business owner, but it could also be a hospital administrator or municipality.
 Make sure you follow up later to check if the person has made a report and, in case there was no police report, to gain your own copy.

 Finally, make your own report of the incident.
 Take photos of the scene, showing where you fell and what caused your injury.
 Make notes about factors that contributed to the accident.
-If there were any witnesses, include their contact information.
+If there were any witnesses, including their contact information.
 It’s also crucial you keep the clothes and shoes you were wearing in the exact condition as they are now — don’t clean them.

 Where Can Slip and Fall Accidents Happen?